bkvogel/kumozu/README.md

 #### Notes

 A debugging mode can be enabled so that the Matrix class will perform bounds-checking.
 To enable, uncomment the `makefile` line that defines `KUMOZU_DEBUG`.
+When this mode is enabled, a message will also be printed to stdout whenever a Matrix is resized.

 #### License